 The health of over 300 million acres of public range land falls under the responsibility of multiple State and Federal agencies working to insure that the resource is protected and being used responsibly.
 Livestock production, timber and mineral extraction, recreation, wildlife and watershed protection have all historically been factored in to create a multiple use public land philosophy.
 But that philosophy is now losing out to a single use agenda.

-REWILDING proponents claim that livestock grazing on public lands across the western United States should come to an end because domesticated animals are damaging the environment and displacing wildlife.
+REWILDING proponents claim that livestock grazing on public lands (and increasingly, on private lands) across the western United States should come to an end because domesticated animals are damaging the environment and displacing wildlife.
 They claim that cattle and sheep operations are consuming water and forage that should be reserved for “native” species.
 They claim that domesticated animals raised for human consumption are incompatible with preserving natural ecosystems.
 They claim that wildlife, and wildlife conservation, should be elevated above any other public land use consideration, including the needs of human beings.

 There are some cases where overgrazing by livestock has caused stream-side erosion, sedimentation, and other short term environmental damage.
 The reality is that livestock producers do need to be monitored and held responsible to make sure they are adhering to sustainable grazing practices.
 However, REWILDING advocates don’t actually care if livestock producers are using the resource responsibly.
 They do not care that livestock grazing can be conducted in a way that is perfectly compatible with, and beneficial to, the natural environment.

-It is an established fact that the re-introduction of wolves in the west is causing the decimation of ungulate herds which have been unable to escape from the increased predation pressure.
 REWILDING advocates promote “Cores, Corridors, and Large Predators” not just to protect wildlife, but to change human social structure.
 They are not just trying to influence how our public lands are utilized, but are actively engaged in destroying the right of an individual to own or manage private property.

 Livestock producers need to come to grips with the reality that the REWILDING agenda requires the extinction of the American cowboy.
 The following is just a sample of the propaganda being used to wage this war…